lsauthie/nlp/README.md

         (3.3.a) 5 Alternatives are identified, you can select the best match using an ID
         (3.3.b) Enter a question manually - 5 alternatives are identified - you can select the best match using an ID
         (3.3.c) You can use keywords to look for answers - keywords are cumulative which means questions must contain all keywords - you can restart the process at any time - you can enter more than one keyword at a time using a ','

+## Changes

+* file names for "questions", "db" and "output" can be set in the configuration file